Lighten Your Load This Holiday Season: 5 Practical Tips

 Just because you can do it all does not mean you should.
 Handing off small tasks can make a bigger difference than you might think.
 Ask your partner to take out the recycling, have your kids help chop vegetables for dinner, let someone else set the table, or put on the holiday playlist while you focus on the bigger tasks.

-At first, it might take a moment to show them how you like things done, and that can feel like extra work, but once everyone knows their role, those small delegations quickly add up to a big relief.
+At first, it might take a moment to show them how you like things done, and that can feel like extra work.
+But once everyone knows their role, those small delegations quickly add up to a big relief.
 Sharing the load frees your energy, reduces stress, and allows you to actually enjoy the season instead of just powering through it.

 3. Accept Offers of Help